 Get from the birthplace of pizza to the birthplace of the Renaissance with ease.
 Learn about taking the train from Naples to Florence.

-In addition to shaving off valuable time, taking the train also allows you to avoid the hassle of driving in two city centers that are notoriously difficult.
-Driving in Naples isn't for the faint of heart, and central Florence is all tiny one-way streets better suited to being on foot.
-Save time, money, and your sanity—take the train.
+In addition to saving you valuable time in each city, taking the train also allows you to avoid the hassle of driving in two city centers that are notoriously difficult.
+Driving in Naples isn't for the faint of heart, and central Florence consists of tiny one-way streets better suited for being on foot.
+Save time, money, and your sanity—take the train!

 Frequent Trains from Naples to Florence

-Trenitalia's high-speed Alta Velocità (AV) trains make the journey from Napoli Centrale to Firenze Santa Maria Novella in roughly 2 hours 50 minutes, departing Naples 1-3 times per hour during most weekdays (more frequently during the morning and evening rush hour periods).
+Trenitalia's high-speed Alta Velocità (AV) trains make the journey from Napoli Centrale to Firenze Santa Maria Novella in roughly 2 hours and 50 minutes.
+Trains depart Naples 1 to 3 times per hour during most weekdays, and more frequently during the morning and evening rush hour periods.
 There are 64 trains in total making this trip each day, with the first departing Naples at 7 a.m. and the last at 7:30 p.m.

-There are some slower trains, too, but they not only make the trip nearly 8 hours long, the tickets sometimes cost more than the AV train tickets.
-The high-speed trains are the clear winners for cost-effective transportation.
+There are some slower trains, too, but trip can take nearly 8 hours, and the tickets can cost more than the AV train tickets.
+The high-speed trains are the clear winner for cost-effective transportation.
 Ticket prices on this route range from $25-101.